 Overall, shopper numbers have varied over the years, with 2023 standing out as the peak year, while other years have experienced some ups and downs.

-Here is a table displaying the number of shoppers that made purchases during the Thanksgiving week over the years.
+Here is a table displaying the number of shoppers who made purchases during the Thanksgiving week over the years.

 Source: NRF